val-verde/libxcrypt/README.md

 that can be enabled or disabled by `-Dhashes`.
 You can do this immediately after unpacking the source.

+Invoking “meson” with `--unity on` or `-Dunity=on` will enable cross-file build-time optimization.

-libxcrypt currently cannot be compiled with any sort of cross-file optimization; the build will fail if you use either `-Db_lto=true` or `--unity on`.
+libxcrypt currently cannot be compiled with link-time optimization;
+the build will fail if you use either `-Db_lto=true`.
 This is because of missing compiler features; see [GCC bug 48200][1] for specifics.
 (The situation is known to be the same for LLVM and icc as well as GCC.
 We have not tried building this library with any other compiler, but we expect it is the same for them as well.)

 [1]: https://gcc.gnu.org/bugzilla/show_bug.cgi?id=48200